 Not everyone lives in a tropical rainforest — but everyone benefits from them.

 Home to nearly half of the plants and wildlife on Earth, tropical rainforests perform an essential function for the climate by absorbing carbon dioxide.
-Unfortunately, cutting down these forests is releasing carbon into the atmosphere and driving climate change — in fact, deforestation causes 15 percent of all human-induced carbon emissions.
+Unfortunately, tropical forests are being cut down at an alarming rate across the globe, and releasing more than 1.5 billion tons of carbon dioxide into the atmosphere — equivalent to 15 percent of all human-induced carbon emissions.

 “In the tropics, especially the tropical Amazon — the forests are not meant to burn.
 So, once these forests burn, then the forests are really degraded and they’re more likely to burn again,” said Tabor.
 “The key is preventing the fires and also improving resilience of these forests — keeping them intact, trying to prevent degradation.”

-Decreased forests and food shortage results in an increased number of threatened species.
+3. Degraded forests and food shortages result in an increased number of threatened species.

-Jessica Pink is an editorial intern for Conservation International.
+Jessica Pink was an editorial intern for Conservation International.